erlendviggen/pyintegrity/README.md

 ## Documentation

-Pyintegrity's documentation can be found in the project's GitHub Pages.
+Pyintegrity's documentation can be found at https://erlendviggen.github.io/pyintegrity/.